 ImageAnalyzer object analyzes input image.
-The result of this process is the orientation field map and the map of possible damaged areas in fingerprint image.
-The detectors requires a normalized fingerprint image as an input and uses damaged area map to filter out possibly incorrectly detected areas.
-The output is the information about detected diseases, such as name of disease and area where disease was detected.
+The whole process is based on Orientation Field algorithm and the result of this process is the map of possible damaged areas in fingerprint image.
+The detectors requires a normalized fingerprint image as an input and output of this process is later used to determinate healthy/damaged areas in fingerprint and percentage od damage.